trolytrol/RepurposingGANs/README.md

 ```

 ## Extracting GAN's feature
-To reduce the computational cost, we precompute GAN's feature before training.
+To reduce the computational cost, we precompute GAN's features.
 ```
-python gen_feature.py
+python gen_feature.py --outdir fewshot --num_pic 1 --cfg config/celeba_10c.yaml
 ```
+Then, you can use the output images to create masks for the few-shot training.

 ## Few-shot training
+To train the Few-shot network:
 ```
 python train.py --feature_dir fewshot/features --mask_dir fewshot/mask --cfg config/celeba_10c.yaml
 ```